Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Research breed temperament

-Every breed has personality traits that influence their compatibility.
+Every breed has personality traits that influence its compatibility.

-Some breeds are gentle and patient with children, while others may have a strong prey drive that could make them unsuitable for homes with small pets.
+Some breeds are gentle and patient with children, while others may have a strong prey drive, making them unsuitable for homes with small pets.

 Consider allergies